Microsuction Wax removal

 If you have a cold or flu, please wait until this has cleared before having wax removal.

 $155.00.
 Appointment approx 30 minutes for one or two ears.
-Includes a quick hearing test to rule out wax as cause of hearing blockage/loss.
+Includes video otoscopy, hearing test and middle ear function test to determine type & cause of blockage and recovery from temporary hearing loss.

 Medicare: Medicare rebate is not available for wax removal performed by our audiologist.